wwang487/UAV-MMI/README.md

 ![image](https://github.com/wwang487/UAV-MMI/blob/main/Examples/Example_txt_0.png)

-A sample txt file called Boundary_Point.txt is in the folder ToolkitIInputs/txt/.
+A sample txt file called Boundary_Point.txt is saved in the folder ToolkitIInputs/txt/.
 All of this txt files are suggested to put into one folder.

 ***Step (4)*** - Please select a home point from orthophoto, this home points should follow two criteria: 1.
 Stay away (at least 2 m) from metals; 2) Has clear GPS signal, lands under dense canopy or roofs should not be selected.
 This home point should also be saved into a txt file, three columns of these txt files should be: